 The intervention itself should be postponed up to the age of six to nine if the clinical course of the disease allows it.

-Regardless of the severity of clinical presentation of hereditary spherocytosis splenectomy should not be done if the patient is younger than three, even in the setting of frequent transfusions needed to cope with disease.
+Regardless of the severity of the clinical presentation of hereditary spherocytosis, splenectomy should not be done if the patient is younger than three, even in the setting of frequent transfusions needed to cope with the disease.

-Mode of surgery: Laparoscopic intervention is gold standard, if there are no contraindications.
+Mode of surgery: Laparoscopic intervention is the gold standard if there are no contraindications.